quickapps/docs/en/developers/fields-api.md

 Field API
 =========

-Allows additional fields to be attached to Tables.
+The Fields API Allows additional fields to be attached to Tables.
 Any Table (Nodes, Users, etc.) can use Field API to make itself `field-able` and thus allow fields to be attached to it.

-The Field API defines two primary data structures, FieldInstance and FieldValue:
+The Field API defines two primary data structures, `FieldInstance` and `FieldValue`:

 - FieldInstance: is a Field attached to a single Table.
 (Schema equivalent: column)
 - FieldValue: is the stored data for a particular [FieldInstance, Entity]